-The University has made \$57.2 million (2006 - \$52.8 million) in current service cost contributions and \$12.2 million (2006 - \$31.2 million) in additional special payments.
-The special payments were made to amortize the unfunded liability, since the actuarial valuation as at July 1, 2006, showed the present value of accrued pension benefits exceeding the Plan's assets.
+The University has made \$64.7 million (2007 - \$57.2 million) in current service cost contributions and \$6.7 million (2007 - \$12.2 million) in additional special payments.
+The special payments were made to amortize the unfunded liability, since the actuarial valuation as at July 1, 2007, showed the present value of accrued pension benefits exceeding the Plan's actuarial value of assets.